1906 Valparaíso earthquake: Damage

 The earthquake caused damage throughout Central Chile, from Illapel to Talca.
 There were several destructive fires in El Almendral (from Plaza de la Victoria to Cerro Barón), Mercado Cardonal, Teatro de la Victoria (Victory Theatre), the Intendencia, the Maritime Government in Sotomayor Square and the Fiscal Dock at the port.

-The earthquake was also felt in Santiago, the capital of Chile.
+The earthquake was also felt in Santiago, the capital of Chile and all the way to Brazil.
 The newspaper El Mercurio reported in its August 17 edition that "the earthquake was produced in a violent way since its beginning, and provoked an indescribable panic through all the four thousands of inhabitants of Santiago and an unprecedented terror in the last years.
 Two or three-story buildings, even the most solid ones such as the National Congress, were swinging like a vessel in the sea.
 The shakings were so strong that many people thought the earth was going to open itself in deep and long strips."

 According to the University of Chile, there were deaths.
 The earthquake left more than 20,000 injured.

 On August 19, Admiral Luis Gómez Carreño was appointed Plaza Port Chief.
 Gómez ordered the distribution of water and food, removal of corpses and demolition of buildings in risk of collapse, from a tent in Plaza de La Victoria.
 Adm.
 Gómez ordered the shooting of at least 15 people who had committed crimes during the aftermath.
 Others received public lashings for warning about another disaster or attacking the police.